mei-friend/mei-friend.github.io/_docs/basic/import-export.md

 ## Supported file types for import

 mei-friend is able to open a variety of music encoding formats.
 If not MEI, it will convert on the fly to MEI using Verovio. mei-friend will attempt to guess your file type from its content, regardless of file extension.

-{% include alert.html type="warning" title='ABC (".abc") and compressed musicXML (".mxl") files are guessed by their file extension' %}
+Only for ABC (".abc") and compressed musicXML (".mxl") files are guessed by their file extension.

+Supported formats (through Verovio):
 * MEI
+* MusicXML uncompressed (plain-text, in score-partwise format)
-* MusicXML (Uncompressed, such as ".xml", ".musicXml"; and compressed, file name must end with ".mxl")
+* MusicXML compressed (file name must end with ".mxl")
 * Humdrum Kern (Verovio release versions only)
 * PAE (Plaine and Easie)
 * ABC (file name must end with ".abc")